ucb-dataj/j200/_posts/2018-10-06-mapping_mapbox.md

 ---
-title     : Mapping in Mapbox
+title     : Making a Map
 layout    : post
 category  : hands-on
-tagline   : Let's actually make a map. tags      : [maps]
+tags      : [maps]
+author    : Amanda Hickman
 ---

 We're going to work in Mapbox Studio.
 So go ahead and create an account.